 Lisie is a very unique name that is Spanish and means “Devoted to God.”
 The name Lisie comes from the name “Elizabeth,” which is of Hebrew origin and means “pledged to god.”
 Lisie is the very rare version of Elizabeth.

 Mila is of Russian origin.
 The name “Mila” is becoming more popular in The United States, however, it isn’t being overused.
 Yet.
-You probably recognize the name Mila form the very famous actress Mila Kunis, who has starred on the hit TV series “That’s 70’s Show,” as well as the movie called “Friends With Benefits,” which also stars Justin Timberlake.
+You probably recognize the name Mila from the very famous actress Mila Kunis, who has starred in the hit TV series “That’s 70’s Show,” as well as the movie called “Friends With Benefits,” which also stars Justin Timberlake.

 Riley is of Irish origin and means “rye clearing; courageous.”
 This name used to be semi-popular, but every year it seems to be declining.
 Riley comes from the Irish name Reiley, which is a surname used from the name Raghailleach.
 Riley is also used as a boy’s name, which is also super cute.
 Riley can also be spelled “Rylee” or “Ryleigh.”

 Rose means just that- “rose, flower.”
 It is of Latin origin and I think it’s really pretty.
 Rose comes from the name “Rosa,” which comes from the Germanic name “Hrodohaidis.”
 Rose is an old-timey name and is used a lot as a middle name.
 However, it isn’t used much as the first name for girls.
 The name Rose was the most popular in the late 1890s and the early 1900s.
 A great nickname that is commonly used for Rose is “Rosie” or “Rosy.”